benmclaren/camillafitness/content/page/strength-training.md

 Add movement in to your day.

-Are you looking for an online (platform)/course that will make you feel stronger, fitter, the best you can feel by adding movement in to your day?
+Are you looking for an online course that will make you feel stronger, fitter, the best you can feel by adding movement in to your day?

 Strength Training with Camilla is your answer - suitable for everyone, adaptations of exercises shown for beginners.